 The CTTI staff supports the development and execution of projects and dissemination of project results.
 In addition, staff members organize and support activities of the Executive and Steering Committees.
 Below, you will find a list of our staff members:

-Ms. Madre has more than 15 years experience working on clinical and translational research issues.
-She previously served as program director of the Centers for Education and Research on Therapeutics (CERTs) Coordinating Center, where she played an instrumental role in creating and managing the CERTs program organization, including the creation of a model for public-private partnership.
-While at Duke University, Ms. Madre also served as manager of strategic relations and client services for the DCRI.
-Prior to joining Duke, she served as an attorney for Sentara Health System.
-Ms. Madre received her JD from the University of Richmond, her MHA from the Medical College of Virginia/Virginia Commonwealth University, and her BS (biochemistry) from North Carolina State University.
+Ms. Madre is the acting executive director at the Clinical Trials Transformation Initiative (CTTI) where she provides senior level oversight of the day-to-day operations of CTTI and orchestrates efforts to effectively engage all interested stakeholders to improve the conduct of clinical trials.
+Prior to joining CTTI in 2008, Madre was a fellow in the Office of the Secretary at the North Carolina Department of Natural Resources, contributing to policy discussions on a range of issues inclusive of water access and quality.
+She has more than 20 years’ experience in leadership roles of public-private partnerships, hosted by Duke University, on clinical and translational research issues.
+Madre served as program director of the Centers for Education and Research on Therapeutics (CERTs) Coordinating Center, playing an instrumental role in creating and managing the CERTs program organization, including the establishment of a model for public-private partnership.
+Before joining Duke, Madre held positions at several health care systems, including as an attorney for Sentara Health System.
+She received her JD from the University of Richmond, her MHA from the Medical College of Virginia/Virginia Commonwealth University, and her BS (biochemistry) from North Carolina State University.

 Dr. Calvert is responsible for managing the development and implementation of CTTI projects.
 In collaboration with team leaders, she leads the creation of project plans and budgets, as well as the implementation of those plans.